bdusell/singularity-tutorial/README.md

-To take an extreme (but completely real!) example, older versions of the deep learning library [DyNet](https://dynet.readthedocs.io/en/latest/) could only be built with an old version of GCC, and moreover needed to be compiled on a GPU node with the CRC's CUDA module loaded in order to work properly.
-In May 2018, the CRC removed the required version of GCC.
+To take an extreme (but completely real!) example, older versions of the deep learning library [DyNet](https://dynet.readthedocs.io/en/latest/) could only be built with an old version of GCC, and moreover needed to be compiled on a GPU node with my HPC cluster's CUDA module loaded in order to work properly.
+In May 2018, the staff removed the required version of GCC.
 This meant that if you wanted to install or update DyNet, you needed to re-compile that version of GCC yourself *and* figure out how to configure DyNet to build itself with a compiler in a non-standard location.

 ## The Solution: Containers